OffRange/OffRange/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning ...
 - 💞️ Currently I’m working on my password mananger
 - 📫 How to reach me?
-On earth or later on on mars ;)
+On earth or later on mars ;)

 <!---
 OffRange/OffRange is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.